svprdga/Flutter-Data-Layer-Repository-Pattern-V2/README.md

 ## How to execute this sample project

-If you try to execute this sample just after downloading it it will fail.
+If you try to execute this sample just after cloning it, it will fail.
 To fix it, create a file `lib/data.dart` with the API key obtained from [here](https://rapidapi.com/apidojo/api/tasty/):

 `const apiKey = 'YOUR API KEY HERE';`